stelzo/ros_pointcloud2/README.md

   </p>
 </p>

-> [!NOTE]
-> This library is currently in preparation for v0.5 with many breaking changes.
-It is currently available as v0.5.0-rc.1.
-For the documentation of v0.4.0, visit the [docs](https://docs.rs/ros_pointcloud2/0.4.0/ros_pointcloud2/).
-Since rclrs still needs a workaround, the version number must be changed to your desired version which supports rclrs — regardless of the version number shown in this Readme.
-The supported versions are marked with the `_rclrs` postfix as can be seen [here](https://github.com/stelzo/ros_pointcloud2/tags).

 ros_pointcloud2 uses its own type for the message `PointCloud2Msg` to keep the library framework agnostic.
 ROS1 and ROS2 are supported with feature flags.

 Get started with the example below, check out the other use cases in the `examples` folder or see the [Documentation](https://docs.rs/ros_pointcloud2/0.5.0-rc.1/) for a complete guide.